Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Espaloma provides a flexible, end-to-end differentiable framework for assigning molecular mechanics (MM) parameters using graph neural networks (GNNs)

 The resulting parameters $\Phi_\text{FF}$ can then be subsequently used in a standard molecular mechanics package to compute the MM energy and forces for any conformation, as with a standard MM force field.

 Espaloma parametrizes molecular systems in three sequential stages ({\bf Figure~\ref{fig:abstract}}):

-\textbf{Stage 1: Graph neural networks generate a continuous vectorial atom embedding, replacing legacy discrete atom typing.} First, using chemoinformatics toolkits such as RDKit~\cite{rdkit}, the molecular system is abstracted as a \textit{graph}, with nodes denoting atoms and edges covalent bonds.
-Espaloma uses graph neural networks~\cite{xu2018powerful, wang2019graph, DBLP:journals/corr/KipfW16, battaglia2018relational, Du:ArXiv171010370CsStat:2018, wu2019simplifying, wang2019deep, wang2019dynamic, duvenaud2015convolutional, gilmer2017neural} as a replacement for rule-based chemical environment perception~\cite{mobley2018escaping} to operate on this graph.
+\textbf{Stage 1: Graph neural networks generate a continuous vectorial atom embedding, replacing discrete atom-typing rules.} First, using chemoinformatics toolkits such as RDKit~\cite{rdkit}, the molecular system is abstracted as a \textit{graph}, with nodes and edges denoted as atoms and covalent bonds, respectively.
+Espaloma uses GNNs~\cite{duvenaud2015convolutional, kipf2016gcn, gilmer2017neural, xu2018powerful, battaglia2018relational, jain2018topology, wu2019simplifying, wang2019deep, wang2019dynamic, joshi2023expressive} as a replacement for rule-based chemical environment perception~\cite{mobley2018escaping} to operate on this graph.
 These neural architectures learn useful representations of atomic chemical environments from simple input features by updating and pooling embedding vectors via message-passing iterations to neighboring atoms ~\cite{gilmer2017neural}.
 As such, symmetries in chemical graphs (chemical equivalencies) are inherently preserved, while a rich, continuous, and differentiably learnable representation of the atomic environment is derived.

-\textbf{Stage 2: Symmetry-preserving pooling generates continuous bond, angle, and torsion embeddings, replacing discrete types.} The representations determined by GNNs in Stage 1 are used to come up with bond, angle, and torsion representations in a symmetry-preserving manner, where the relevant equivalent atom permutations are listed and summed up via Janossy pooling~\cite{DBLP:journals/corr/abs-1811-01900}.
+\textbf{Stage 2: Symmetry-preserving pooling generates continuous bond, angle, and torsion embeddings.} The representations determined by GNNs in {\bf Stage 1} are used to come up with bond, angle, and torsion representations in a symmetry-preserving manner, where the relevant equivalent atom permutations are listed and summed up via Janossy pooling~\cite{murphy2018janossy}.